DOGE Claims $215 Billion in Savings While Congress Adds $3.4 Trillion in New Debt

 1. Contact your representatives.
 Ask whether they voted for the Big Beautiful Bill while claiming to support deficit reduction.
 Use Resist Bot — text RESIST to 50409.

 3. Track your federal services.
-If wait times at the IRS, SSA, or VA have increased, document it and report it to your representative.
+If wait times at the IRS or VA have increased, document it and report it to your representative.